tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="audiences-1-create-a-developer-account">1.
 Create a developer account</h3>

-The REST API restricts the amount of calls per month based on the Optimizely plan of your account.
+Depending on your [Optimizely plan type](https://help.optimizely.com/hc/en-us/articles/200040055), the REST API may restrict the number of calls you can make per month.
 To avoid going over the limit with your account, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
 Creating a developer account does not require a credit card and will provide full access the REST API.

 <h3 id="audiences-2-register-your-application">2.
 Register your application</h3>